Marriage can be one of the most incredible experiences of your life…or it can truly drain and destroy your heart every. single. day.

 21. Do you have a good education, a trade, or skill set to provide for yourself – and any children – if the marriage ends or your spouse dies?
 (Are you committed to ensuring both you and your partner have this important ability?)

 22. Are you/they in love or in need?
-Getting married for financial purposes more than love will bring problems and deep heartache – for both people.
+Getting married for financial purposes will bring problems and deep heartache – for both people.

 23. How do your parents/family feel about your partner?
 (How do your partner’s parents/family feel about you?)
 Are any of their concerns justified?
-Will they welcome your spouse and not become “monster-in-laws” after the wedding?
+Will your parents welcome your spouse after the wedding…will your spouse treat your parents/family fairly?
 Will you ensure that your parents/family loves and respects your spouse…and will you ensure that your spouse loves and respects your parents/family?
 You’d be surprised how many marriages end due to not ensuring basic love and respect by all parties.

 24. Is your partner genuinely good to you and are you genuinely good to them…and are you genuinely good for each other?